Older woman sitting on her bed clutching her temples while looking overwhelmed

 For 37-40% of those experiencing dizziness, a psychological condition like anxiety, depression, or somatic symptom disorder can be the cause.

-Vertigo — aka Benign Paroxysmal Positional Vertigo — occurs when a small otolith (crystal within the inner ear responsible for maintaining equilibrium) becomes dislodged.
+Vertigo—aka Benign Paroxysmal Positional Vertigo—occurs when a small otolith (crystal within your inner ear responsible for maintaining equilibrium) becomes dislodged.
 This results in dizziness, and feeling off-balance.

-For the patient mentioned above, vertigo was caused by a head trauma.
+For our patient mentioned above, the physical cause of his vertigo was a head trauma.

 Vertigo can be caused by certain medications.